 Pornographic, violent, defamatory or offensive material is not accepted.
 The interpretation of the Awards Committee is final and absolute.
 Entries must be submitted as originally shown.
 There may not be any post-broadcast changes except as noted in the category descriptions.

 No entry may be submitted to more than one Chapter’s awards.
-Different episodes from the same series can only be entered in one Chapter’s awards.
+Different episodes from the same program or series can only be entered in one Chapter’s awards.

 Ineligible entries may be disqualified during any phase of the competition.